BenTheElder/site/content/about.md

 I want machines to help people do more and focus on what really matters.

 I am an open source software developer.
 I help maintain [Kubernetes] – particularly build, test, release, project infrastructure ... through which I hope to improve the developer and contributor experience.
+To that end [kind] is my favorite and probably my most popular project.
 I love working with the community.

 <img src="/images/kubecon_barcelona_group.jpg" class="centered outlined" style="object-fit: cover; height: 14em" alt="Ben & Friends at KubeCon EU 2019" title="Ben & Friends at KubeCon EU 2019" />